 Individuals, including children, applying for CalFresh benefits, must either provide a Social Security number or proof they have applied for a Social Security Number.
 Household members that are not eligible for CalFresh do not have to provide or apply for a Social Security Number.

-Effective February 1, 2011, assets of CalFresh applicants and recipients will not be considered or verified to determine eligibility to CalFresh.
+Effective February 1, 2011, assets for most CalFresh applicants and recipients will not be considered or verified to determine eligibility to CalFresh.

-CalFresh (formerly known as Food Stamps) counts most types of income to determine if a household is eligible.
+CalFresh counts most types of income to determine if a household is eligible.

 Most households must have a total gross monthly income less than or equal to 200% of the federal poverty level, to be potentially eligible for CalFresh.